CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 </td>
 <td width="55%">

-The balance of these processes is countered by the decomposition of organic material via soil microbial processes, and the transport of material out of the ecosystem by tidal processes.
-The more sediment accumulates, the more loss occurs over time, until the ecosystem reaches a balance — referred to as the ecosystem's **carbon equilibrium state**, or simply "net ecosystem carbon balance."
+The balance of these carbon accumulating processes is countered by the decomposition of organic material via soil microbial processes, and the transport of material out of the ecosystem by tidal processes.
+The more sediment accumulates, the more loss occurs over time, until the ecosystem reaches a balance, referred to as the ecosystem's **carbon equilibrium state**, or simply **"net ecosystem carbon balance."**

 </td>
 </tr>